smartdevicelink/sdl_evolution/proposals/0210-mobile-dynamic-menu-cell-updating.md

 4. Old Menu [A,B,C,D]

    New Menu [B,A,D,C]

+   A is found in position 1 (0 based)

+   B begins searching in position 2, is not found.

+   C begins searching in position 2, is found in position 3.

+   We've reached the end of the new menu, additional searching is canceled.

    B is marked for deletion and addition at position 0

    D is marked for deletion and addition at position 2

+   Run 1 score is 2

+   Run 2 - B is found in position 0, C in 3, D is not checked - score of 2

+   Run 3 - C is found in 3, score of 3

+   Run 4 - D is found in 2, score of 3

+   Run 1 will be used

+5. Old Menu [A,B,C,D]

+   New Menu [B,C,D,A]

+   Run 1: A is found in position 3 (0 based) - score of 3

+   Run 2: B is found in position 0, C is found in position 1, D is found in position 2 - score of 1

+   Run 3: Score of 2

+   Run 4: Score of 3

+   Run 2 will be used.

 #### Submenus